-ALE announced their latest innovation, the All Terrain Transporters, a new generation trailer that will allow fast transportation of large and heavy loads on minimally prepared roads to deep, inland locations.
+ALE announced their latest innovation, the All Terrain Transporters, a new generation of trailer that will allow fast transportation of large and heavy loads on minimally prepared roads to deep, inland locations.
 ALE also made investments in the world’s highest capacity SPMTs.

-2017 was off to a great start when ALE performed the world’s heaviest commercial lift using a land based mobile crane to lift a 3,000t module using the AL.SK350 in Brazil.
+In 2017 ALE performed the world’s heaviest commercial lift using a land based mobile crane to lift a 3,000t module using the AL.SK350 in Brazil.

-A new self-propelled skid system, the SS800, with 800t capacity skid shoes was designed and built.
+A new self-propelled skid system, the SS800, with 800t capacity skid shoes, was designed and built.

 ALE broke another record when executing a complex salvage operation in the East China Sea.
 ALE used 600 axle lines – a world record-breaking number of SPMTs – during this operation.

-ALE expanded their offshore services by acquiring Conbit, a specialist structural engineering and lifting contractor in the offshore engineering and maintenance, and onshore tower markets.
+ALE expanded their offshore services by acquiring Conbit, a specialist structural engineering and lifting contractor in the offshore engineering and maintenance and onshore tower markets.

 ALE launched the AL600 girder frame, the high-capacity and high-stability Telescopic Lifting Gantry (TLG1000) and Route Survey Tool.

 2018 has seen more record-breaking achievements.
 In Saudi Arabia, ALE transported the world’s heaviest evaporator, weighing 5,134t.
 ALE also performed the heaviest ever land based crane lift using a jib in Nigeria, completing the lift of an FPSO module, weighing 2,810t.